jotasprout/jotasprout.github.io-OLD/_posts/2017-08-12-L-Is-for-Learning-Linux.markdown

 * Ownership (any tenant/user can have permissions, ownership is different)
 * Users

+## Lesson 1: I am Root

+You are a user.
+There are things you can't do.
+"Root" is the Great, Grand, Almighty Admin.
+A "super user" is a user with root-like privileges.

 ### References, Sources, and Such

 This great post